iamcest/covid19-slides/covid-19-cxh-slides.md

 #

 - management is largely supportive (several ongoing drug trials) and prognosis good (naturally it's much less good for subset of patients unwell enough for hospital admission)

+#

 - important to consider non-covid19 disease

+#

-- important to consider, and discuss with patients and document, ceilings of care
+- important to consider, and discuss with patients and document, ceilings of care; clinical frailty score helpful (less than 5 is less frail and more likely to benefit from critical care, 5 or more is more frail and less likely to benefit from critical care.)

+#

+- be careful with fluids (no role unless pt is shocked, might make oxygenation worse), steroids (no role, likely to increase mortality), no role for routine antipyretic administration to treat fever
+- escalate early (if pt is for escalation) and requiring increase respiratory support and/or multiple organ support

 # Quiz